microsoft/PowerApps-TestEngine/samples/weather/README.md

     }
     ```

-6. Ensure the sample WeatherSample_*.zip solution has been imporred
+7. Ensure the sample WeatherSample_*.zip solution has been imported

 ## Run Test